Priya has been previously shortlisted for the Margaret and Reg Turnill Writing Competition (2020) and the Val Wood Prize (2020).

 If you want a commercial best-seller, one that traps the reader into your world, this is the book for you.
 It examines elements, styles and voices focused to keep the reader, well, hooked.
 And it points out everything that doesn’t do so, such as poor beginnings—the protagonist ruminating on his past, his failures, maybe even the weather—all these things keep a reader from enjoying the novel.
 It teaches you how to set up your story without sounding like a total bore.

-5. Master Class on Fiction Writing, Adam Sexton
+5. Master Class on Fiction Writing by Adam Sexton

 If you aspire to write literary fiction, then this is the book for you.
 It begins with understanding your protagonist and antagonists, goes on to conflicts, developments in plot and then, climax.
 What I really enjoyed was the way the book tackles descriptive writing—when and where to draw the line.
 When is it too little?
 When does it too much?
 It also explains the point-of-view and narration in great detail.
 At the end of chapters, it attaches a list of books that can help you improve your understanding, much like Writing the Breakout Novel.